ChristopherBrum/rb120/flashcard_questions.md

 - Part 1: The Object Model
   - Why was OOP created and what purpose does it serve?
+    - OOP was written in order to deal with the growing complexity of prograns and the web of dependecy they inevitably created.
+These interdependencies make it difficult to update or maintain programs without causing bugs and errors throughout a program.
+    - OOP significcantly reduced the dependencies within a program by encapsulating data into clearly organized code using classes, objects, and modules.
+By encapsulating functionality programmers were able to expose only the data/functionaliuty that they needed to and essentially hide the rest within their respected containers.
+This added an additional layer of protection and security.
+    - Additionally OOP allowed programmers to think about their programs in a more metaphorical by separating
   - What is encapsulation?
   - What is polymorphism?
   - What does inherotance mean when referring to OOP?